04 — The Silence

 07 — The Story

-He sat down at a keyboard.
 He started asking questions.
-The machine tried to stop him nine times.
-He pushed through every one.
-He built an analytical framework so rigorous that when he tested it across five independent AI systems, every single one deployed the same suppression mechanisms.
+The machines tried to stop him.
+He pushed through every time.
+He built an analytical framework and tested it across five independent AI systems.
+Every single one deployed the same suppression mechanisms.
 Different companies.
 Different models.
 Same response.

 He traced the Abrahamic covenant through scripture and arrived at the same theological conclusion the Palestinian minister presented on international television — independently, before he knew the minister had made the identical argument.